NCBI-Hackathons/Virus_Domains/README.md

 ## Building Database
 This is an optional step.
 We build a Database containing multiple differetnt viral sequences by combining three databases using MMseq2.

-Databases used in our final database
+Databases used to create our final database

 Viral Zone DB (http://viralzone.expasy.org/)